Required documents

 - Please note: any document issued abroad must be legalized or possess an apostille stamp, and it must be accompanied by a certified translation into Polish made by a court translator from the official list of the Polish Ministry of Justice.

-- A confirmation that your certificate from abroad entitles you to apply for undergraduate programmes in the country where it was issued, if it was issued by a country that is not a member of the EU, EFTA or OECD and with which Poland does not have relevant agreements on equivalence of education certificates.
-If this document is made in a foreign language, it must be accompanied by a certified translation into Polish made by a court translator from the official list of the Polish Ministry of Justice.
+- A confirmation that your certificate from abroad entitles you to apply for undergraduate programmes in Poland, if it was issued by a country that is not a member of the EU, EFTA or OECD and with which Poland does not have relevant agreements on equivalence of education certificates (Ukraine and China):

 - A document confirming your knowledge of Polish if you apply for a programme taught in Polish, or English if you apply for a programme taught in English.